 How To Store Paleo Crackers

-Another great thing about this low carb crackers recipe is that it can be made ahead of time.
-You can make the crackers up and store them in an airtight container to eat in a few days or over the course of a week (but only if you can resist eating them all at once!).
+Another great thing about my keto friendly crackers is that they can be made ahead of time.
+Store them in an airtight container to eat in a few days or over the course of a week (but only if you can resist eating them all at once!).

-Make certain to let your almond flour crackers cool completely before storing them or they will not stay crispy and will spoil faster.
-You don’t want to waste a single, delicious bite.
+TIP: Let your almond flour crackers cool completely before storing them, or they will not stay crispy and will spoil faster.

 Click the links below to see the items used to make this recipe.